 No Rails Ale House: A terrific spot to sample 50 ever-changing taps.
 Eight taps are nitro beers and another eight are dedicated to ciders.
 They offer a little bit of everything and pride themselves on featuring yet undiscovered libations.

-The Growler Garage & Tap House: They’ve got 54 taps of beer, wine, cider, kombucha and more in historic downtown Albany.
+The Garage: They’ve got 54 taps of beer, wine, cider, kombucha and more in historic downtown Albany.

 A new generation of Oregon artisans is reclaiming the centuries-old tradition of hard fruit ciders.
 Of the 12 cideries featured in Willamette Week’s 2014 guide to Portland ciders, two-thirds aren’t in the city at all–they’re in the Willamette Valley.
 You should stop by and taste the difference for yourself.